-- Is this the first time you are visiting our hospital?
-Then you can go to the registration desk with your mom and dad to have a card made with your name on it.
+- If this is your first visit to the hospital, you should go to the registration desk with your parents.
+There, we’ll make a special card for you with your name on it.

-- There is a statue of Sophietje in the hall.
-She is the mascot of the Friends of Sophia Children’s Hospital Foundation, just like the orange lion of the Dutch Soccer team.
+- You’ll see a statue of Sophietje in the hall.
+She’s the mascot of the Friends of Sophia Children’s Hospital Foundation, just like the orange lion is for the Dutch national football team.
 Queen Maxima unveiled the statue in 2013, which is when Erasmus MC Sophia Children’s Hospital celebrated its 150th birthday.

 - There are several play areas in the main hall, where you can play if you need to wait for your appointment.

-- There is also a play area with a touchscreen.
-You have to touch the screen before you can start.
-Give it a try!
+- There’s also a play area with a touchscreen.
+Touch the screen to start a game – go on, give it a try!

 Blood test room

-- Sometimes the doctor will need a little of your blood to do tests.
-In this room a blood sample will be taken from your finger or arm.
-You will sit down on a chair, or if you wish you can sit on your mom’s or dad’s (or your carer’s) lap.
-If you want, the nurse can put a band-aid with cream on your arm.
-The cream in the band-aid will make the prick less painful.
-The nurse will then check from which arm she can best take a blood sample.
+- Sometimes, the doctor needs to study a bit of your blood.
+The blood test room is where we take a blood sample from your finger or arm.
+Sit down in a chair or on your Mum’s or Dad’s (or your guardian’s) lap if you prefer.
+If you want, the nurse can stick a plaster with some ointment on your arms.
+The ointment helps to make the prick less painful.
+The nurse will then check which is your best arm for taking a blood sample.

-- There are lots of fun gifts in the Castle room.
-After you have had your blood taken, you can go there to choose a nice gift.
+- You’ll find lots of fun gifts in the Castle Room.
+After you’ve had your blood taken, you can go there to choose a nice present.

-- The nurse will tell you what she is going to do so that you know exactly what is going to happen.
-The nurse will also ask you if there is anything that can help you.
-Do you want to sit on someone’s lap, for example.
+- The nurse will first tell you exactly what she is going to do so that you know what’s going to happen.
+The nurse will also ask if there’s anything she can do to help.
+You may wish to sit on someone’s lap, for example.
 You may want to watch her take your blood or you may prefer to look away.
-You may want the nurse to count while she is taking your blood?
-Maybe you want to be distracted by looking at a book or by blowing bubbles!
+You may want the nurse to count while she’s taking your blood.
+Or perhaps you’d prefer to look at a book or blow some bubbles!

-- Read more about the blood test room (Central patient lab services) here.
+- Read more about the blood test room (Central patient lab services).

 The ultrasound room

-- In this room they use sound waves to look inside your body.
+- This is a room where they use sound waves to look inside your body.
 An ultrasound is a kind of film or photo of the inside of your body.
-You can see the pictures being taken on the screen of the ultrasound scan equipment.
-Your mom and/or dad can sit next to you and also watch the screen.
-Sometimes you will not be allowed to eat or go to the toilet for a few hours before the scan.
+You can see the pictures on the screen.
+Your Mum or Dad can sit next to you and watch the screen, too.
+In some cases, you’ll be asked not to eat or go to the toilet for a few hours before the scan.

-- Some warm jelly will be put on your skin.
-You may feel this.
-The doctor will then move a probe (a sort of stick) over your body, maybe over your tummy.
+- You may feel some warm jelly being put on your skin.
+The doctor then moves a probe (a sort of stick) over part of your body – your tummy, for example.

-- A CT scan uses X-rays to take pictures of the inside of your body so that the doctor can see your organs or other parts of your body.
+- A CT scan takes X-ray images of the inside of your body, so that the doctor can see your organs or other parts of your body.

-- First, you will need to lie down on the bed.
-The bed will slowly move into the tunnel.
-The scanner can only take clear pictures if you lie very still, as still as possible.
+- You first need to lie down on a bed.
+The bed slides slowly into the tunnel.
+The scanner can only take clear pictures if you lie absolutely still, as still as you can.

-- Someone will be allowed to stay with you.
-This person will need to wear a special apron.
-We even have aprons with bears on it.
+- You’re allowed to have someone with you during the scan.
+This person will need to wear a special apron, though.
+We’ve even got one with bears on it.

-- When you are lying in the CT scanner the doctor will sometimes ask you to hold your breath for a short while.
+- When you are lying in the CT scanner, the doctor may ask you to hold your breath for a short while.
 How long can you hold your breath?
-After the pictures have been taken, you’ll need to stay on the bed for a bit while the doctor checks whether they are OK.
+Once the pictures have been taken, you’ll need to stay on the bed for a bit while the doctor checks whether they are OK.

 The plaster room

-- You can get a plaster cast to hold a broken bone in the right position.
-A cast can also help a certain part of your body to heal more quickly by giving it some rest.
+- A plaster cast is used to hold a broken bone in the right position.
+A cast can also help part of your body to heal more quickly by giving it some rest.

 - A plaster cast may be a bit itchy.
 Your Mum or Dad can use a hairdryer to blow cold air into your cast to make it less itchy.
-It can also help to scratch your other arm.
-If you hold a mirror next to this arm your brain will think that you are scratching your other arm, the one in a plaster cast.
-If this doesn’t work, we have a special spray with talcum powder, but you can only use this if you don’t have an open wound.
+Scratching your other arm may also help.
+If you hold a mirror next to this arm, your brain will think that you’re scratching your other arm, the one in a plaster cast.
+If this doesn’t work, we also have a special spray with talcum powder.
+But you can use this only if you don’t have an open wound.

-- You can decorate your cast by asking others to write or draw something on it, or you can stick glitter or stickers on your cast.
+- You can decorate your cast by asking people to write or draw something on it.
+Or you can stick glitter or stickers on it.

-- You can choose your own color for your cast.
-The people that work here are called orthopedic practitioners and they will show you which colors you can choose from.
+- You can choose your own colour for your cast.
+The technicians will show you which colours you can choose from.

 The ECG room

 - An electrocardiogram (ECG) measures electrical activity in the heart and is used for diagnosing heart problems.
 The ECG is done as you lie on a bed.
-Your mom and dad can stay in the room with you.
-Stickers will be put on your arms, legs, and chest.
-The stickers have electrodes on them that are attached to wires that lead to the computer.
+Your Mum and Dad can stay in the room with you.
+Sticky sensor pads are placed on your arms, legs and chest.
+The pads have electrodes on them that are attached to wires leading to a computer.

-- If you lie very still, the ECG will not take very long at all.
-By the time you’ve counted to 10 the test will often be finished.
+- As long as you can lie very still, the ECG will not take very long.
+The test is generally over by the time it takes to count to 10.
 The computer makes a recording of your heart.
-This film will show the doctor how well your heart is working.
-You can watch a movie or listen or music while the ECG is being done.
-You can also do a breathing exercise or close your eyes and think of something nice.
+This shows the doctor how well your heart is working.
+You can watch a film or listen or music while the ECG is being done.
+You could also do a breathing exercise or just close your eyes and think of something nice.

-- A small lamp will also be attached to your finger or toe to measure the oxygen in your body.
-The lamp is attached using a plaster.
+- A small lamp is attached with a plaster to your finger or toe to measure the oxygen in your body.

-- Before your ECG, you will be weighed on a scale and your height will be measured.
-A cuff will be placed around your arm to measure your blood pressure.
-The cuff is pumped up so that it feels like your arm is being squeezed.
-A bit like when your swim arm floats have been blown up too much.
+- You’re first weighed and measured before the ECG is done.
+A cuff is placed around your arm to take your blood pressure.
+The cuff is pumped up, so that it feels like your arm is being squeezed – a bit like when you’re swimming with an arm float that’s been inflated really hard.

-- You can then see your heartbeat on a special TV screen.
-Every time your heart beats you will see a thin line go up and down.
-The doctor uses this graph to see how your heart works: how fast your heart beats, how often it beats, and the rhythm of the heart.
+- You’ll see your heartbeat on a special TV screen.
+Every time your heart beats, you’ll see a thin line go up and down.
+The doctor uses this recording to see how your heart is working: how fast your heart is beating and how often it beats, and also to check the heart’s rhythm.

-- Your mom or dad (or your carer) will need to wear a special gown in this room and put covers over their shoes.
-We want to keep the operating room as clean as possible.
+- Your Mum or Dad (or your guardian) will need to put on a special gown and also to put covers over their shoes.
+That’s because we want to keep the operating theatre as clean as possible.

-- We call this room the theater preparation room.
-This is where you wait with your mom or dad until you are allowed to enter the operating room.
+- This room is known as the theatre prep room.
+It’s where you wait with your Mum or Dad until you’re allowed to go into the operating theatre.

-- You will only be here for a very short time, but the room is very cheerful.
+- Although you’re only here for a very short time, you’ll find that it’s very bright and cheerful.
 The cupboards are covered with pretty butterflies.

 - The next room you go to after the theatre prep room is the operating theatre itself.
 Your Mum or Dad (or your guardian) can come with you and stay with you until you fall asleep.

-- You also see very large lights that help the doctors to see exactly what they are doing.
+- You’ll also see some big lamps that help the doctors to see exactly what they’re doing.

-- This is the mask that the doctor will use to make you fall asleep.
-The doctor will ask you to breathe slowly when the mask is put over your nose.
+- This is the mask that the doctor uses to help you go to sleep.
+The doctor will ask you to breathe slowly when the mask is placed over your nose.
 You’ll feel that you’re falling asleep.
 In some cases, the doctor may prefer to use an intravenous drip to put you to sleep.
-When you wake up you will see your mom or dad (or your carer) in the recovery room.
+When you wake up, you’ll see that your Mum or Dad (or your guardian) are with you in the recovery room.

 The recovery room

-- You will not stay in the recovery room for very long.
-You will usually still be asleep when you leave the operating theatre.
+- You don’t stay in the recovery room for very long.
+You’re usually still asleep when you leave the operating theatre.
 You’re taken to the recovery room to wake up slowly.
-And this is where you will see your mom or dad again.
+This is where you’ll see your Mum or Dad again.
 As soon as the nurses see that you are doing well, you can go back to your own room in the hospital.

-- You will usually be lying on your back in your bed.
-When you wake up, these pretty butterflies will be the first thing you see!
+- You’ll probably be lying on your back in bed so that, when you wake up, these pretty butterflies will be the first thing you see!

 - There are usually a number of children in this room, all recovering from an operation.
-Every child has its own space with a special computer nearby.
-The computers show the doctors and the nurses how you are doing.
+Every child has his or her own space, with a special computer that shows the doctors and nurses how they’re doing.